Georgia Labor Laws Guide

 Employment of minors 12 and 13 years of age and younger

-A minor aged at least 12 but less than 16 years of age must obtain an employment certificate issued by the school administration to be able to work.
+A minor aged at least 12 but less than 16 years of age must obtain an employment certificate issued by the school administration or a parent/legal guardian to be able to work.

 Breaks for Georgia minors

-All minors in Georgia are entitled to a 1-hour meal break or 30-minute meal break and an additional 30 minutes for rest or recreation.
+In Georgia, minors between the ages of 9 and 16 are entitled to a 1-hour meal break or a 30-minute meal break and an additional 30 minutes for rest or recreation.
+They may not work longer than 5 hours a day.

 Prohibited occupations for Georgia minors

-Minors under the age of 16 years cannot work in occupations connected with power-driven machinery, butchering, scaffolding, loading and unloading goods, or any other occupation that may cause temporary or permanent injuries and illnesses.
+Minors under the age of 16 years cannot work in occupations connected with:

 Working near alcoholic beverages

-Minors under 18 years of age are not allowed to serve, sell, dispense, or take orders for any alcoholic beverages.
+Minors under 18 years of age aren’t allowed to serve, sell, dispense, or take orders for any alcoholic beverages.

 However, minors under 18 years of age are allowed to work in supermarkets, convenience stores, or drugstores, considering that the alcoholic beverages bought there are consumed off the premises.